 You might have a slight or obvious bite issue.
 This is the reason you need to schedule regular orthodontic visits for both yourself and your children.
 We monitor the development and movement of your teeth during orthodontic visits.
 If you have young children, visits are essential to decrease the risk of an impacted tooth and observe incoming teeth.
-We also detect hidden teeth issues and monitor jaw development.
+Also, we detect hidden teeth issues and monitor jaw development.

 We examine your teeth and review your mouth and jaws for any underlying conditions.
 We check for disease and decay, then thoroughly clean your teeth.
-We give you information to help you create and maintain good dental habits earlier.
+And we give you information to help you create and maintain good dental habits earlier.
 This means you can keep your teeth free of decay and healthy during and after your treatment.

 How Zara Dental Can Help

 At Zara Dental, our specialty is helping you and your children fix a crooked or uneven jaw or a jaw misalignment.
 We accomplish this during your orthodontic treatment to provide you with a smile you are proud to show.
 We also provide you with the average cost of braces or the orthodontic treatment you require.
 If you or one of your children is suffering from crowded teeth, an overbite, or an underbite, we have the solution you need.
 Contact our office today for your consultation.